tusharmath/histable/DOCUMENTATION.md

 <a name="History+push"></a>

 ### history.push(value)
-Adds the `value` to the history data structure
+Adds the `value` to the history data structure.
+Addition only happens if the new value is not the same as the last one.

 **Kind**: instance method of <code>[History](#History)</code>